rena5555/CA-Collision-History/README.md

     ![picture](images/collision_unemp.png)

-* The Pearson R correlation is -0.57.
+* The Pearson R correlation is  **-0.57**.
 There is a moderately inverse correlation between unemployment rate % and crashes per 1000 people.
 This makes sense because crashes will drop when less people are driving to work.

-* The unemployment rate went up from 2007 to 2010 due to the Great Recession.
-It was the worst and longest standing financial crisis in the United States since the 1929 Depression.
+* The unemployment rate went up from 2007 to 2010 due to the **Great Recession.** It was the worst and longest standing financial crisis in the United States since the 1929 Depression.
 Subprime mortgage was the trigger.

 * In July 2008, [CA Senate Bill 1613](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4001674/ ) went into effect.
 It banned the use of cell phones for hand held conversations while driving.
 In Jan 2009 texting ban was added.